Zero-Dynamics/cash-core/README.md

     bash
     CASH_ROOT=$(pwd)

-    # Pick some path to install BDB to, here we create a directory within the odyn directory
+    # Pick some path to install BDB to, here we create a directory within the cash-core directory
     BDB_PREFIX="${CASH_ROOT}/db4"
     mkdir -p $BDB_PREFIX